SabineWren/ThemePark/README.md

 ### TODO
 - Host on GitHub pages
+- Nav collapse should support toggle to restore
 - Add support for card backgrounds: SVGs and gradients
 - Expand theme API to include dropshadows and overlays
 - Implement save/load theme spec